clburlison/pinpoint/README.md

 # Info

-pinpoint is a python based script that is able to find the location of your Mac using either Apple's or Google's GeoCoding APIs.
+pinpoint is a python based script that is able to find the location of your Mac using either Apple's or Google's GeoLocation APIs.

 Limited to **10.12-10.13**.